byt3h3ad/til/react/multiple-renders-and-fixes.md

 }
 ```

 It is not the right way to set event handlers.
 You need to provide a function to the `onClick`, not the result of the function execution.
-By executing a function before setting a handler, you update a state inside the render, which causes an infinite loop.
+By executing a function before setting a handler, you update a state inside the render, which causes an infinite loop[^1].

 *State updates → triggers re-render → state updates → triggers re-render → …*

-FIX:
+**FIX:**

 Set a function to `onClick` event.
 It is a proper way to set event handlers.
 This way state will only update after a click of a button and won’t cause an infinite loop.